-Update, April 2017: Step by Step 5 (series), building on the #walkingwomen project, took place on 24 April, while the LADA Study Room Guide was launched on 25 April and is available for download (contents: schedule of events, directory of artists, list of titles in the Walking Library for Women Walking and a list of titles in the LADA bibliotheque)…Geoff Nicholson on walking with women walkers…Rhythms of fear…Charlotte Mathieson on walking in Villette…more Feminists walking the city…Walking women: embodied perception in Romantic and contemporary radical landscape poetry
+Updates: Step by Step 5 (series), building on the #walkingwomen project, took place on 24 April, while the LADA Study Room Guide was launched on 25 April and is available for download (contents: schedule of events, directory of artists, list of titles in the Walking Library for Women Walking and a list of titles in the LADA bibliotheque)…Geoff Nicholson on walking with women walkers…Rhythms of fear…Charlotte Mathieson on walking in Villette…more Feminists walking the city…Walking women: embodied perception in Romantic and contemporary radical landscape poetry…The gendered garden (see Abney Rambles)….How walking became a radical act of defiance…Lauren Elkin’s R3 Essay on walking and pavement rage…

 #walkingwomen are everywhere this summer, with events in London, Edinburgh and Manchester, plus the media fluff around Lauren Elkin’s Flâneuse.
 As a woman who walks, what’s in it for me?